cleoold/types-linq/doc/api/types_linq.enumerable.rst

 Produces a subsequence defined by the given slice notation.

+This method always uses a generic list slicing method regardless the implementation of the wrapped iterable.

 This method currently is identical to `elements_in()` when it takes a slice.

 Example